axelayala1988/ace/Readme.md

 - Hyper-V disabled on Windows machines, check [Troubleshooting](#troubleshooting) for more information

 ## Cloud Version using terraform
 In case you require the ACE-BOX to run on a cloud provider, check out [Terraform Instructions](terraform/Readme.md) for more details.
-Currently GCP and azure are supported.
+Currently GCP, AWS and Azure are supported.

 ## Spinning up the ace-box